 - Eat more fresh fruits, vegetables, and whole grains and lean meats that you cook at home.

 - In restaurants, ask for sauces and dressings on the side, since that’s where most of the salt will be.
 Here are some more tips for making healthy choices when dining out.

 - Eat smaller portions.
 Start by using a smaller plate when eating at home.

 - Read food labels to see how much sodium is included.

-- Cook with herbs and spices and use acids, such as True Lemon or vinegar instead of salt.
+- Cook with herbs and spices and use acids, such as True Lemon or vinegar instead of salt in your recipes.